Pay Policy Statement for 2018-19

 In the event of a chief officer’s post becoming redundant, any severance payment will be made on the same basis as to any other employee, according to the councils’ organisational change policy.
 Other than any pension to which they are statutorily entitled, no other payments will be made to chief officers on their ceasing to be employees of the council unless in settlement of any dispute.

 Chief officers’ contributions to the Local Government Pension Scheme (LGPS) are determined by their salary and by the rules of the scheme.
-For those who are members of the LGPS and paying contributions on the whole of their salary, heads of service currently pay 9.9 per cent of their salary into the scheme, while the chief executive pays 11.4 per cent.
+For those who are members of the LGPS and paying contributions on the whole of their salary, service managers currently pay between 8.5 and 9.9 per cent depending on salary, heads of service currently pay 9.9 per cent of their salary into the scheme, while the chief executive pays 11.4 per cent.

 No enhancements will normally be paid to chief officers’ pensions other than in the event of a chief officer being offered early retirement on efficiency grounds, and only then with the approval of the Joint Audit and Governance Committee.

-The councils will not re-employ a chief officer who has left their employment and is now drawing a local government pension, unless there are exceptional circumstances.
+The council will not re-employ a chief officer who has left their employment and is now drawing a local government pension, unless there are exceptional circumstances.

 REMUNERATION OF CHIEF OFFICERS COMPARED WITH OTHER OFFICERS

-Employees who are not chief officers are paid according to locally agreed pay scales, with annual increments paid until the employee reaches the top of the scale.
-These pay scales will increase by 1.3 per cent with effect from 1 April 2017.
+Employees who are not chief officers are paid according to locally agreed pay scales, with annual increments paid subject to performance until the employee reaches the top of the scale.
+These pay scales will increase by 2.8 per cent with effect from 1 April 2018.

-The Department for Communities and Local Government (DCLG) published in February 2015 a code of recommended practice for local authorities on data transparency.
+The Department of Communities and Local Government (DCLG) published in February 2015 a code of recommended practice for local authorities on data transparency.
 This code of practice recommends publishing the “pay multiple”, the ratio between the highest paid salary and the median average salary of the whole of the authority’s workforce.
-For these councils the median salary during 2017-18 will be £33,225 (based on current data).
-The pay multiple defined above is thus 4.27.
+For this council the median salary during 2018-19 will be £34,155 (based on current data).
+The pay multiple defined above is thus 4.1.